szquchen/MSA-2.0/README.md

-# About MSA 2.0
+# About MSA 2.0 and MSA 2.0.1 (latest version)
-MSA is a software that does a fit to electronic energies and gradients using a fitting basis that is invariant with respect to permutations of like atoms.
+MSA 2.0.1 is a software that generates permutationally invariant polynomials (PIPs) and gradients and optionally does a fit to electronic energies and gradients using PIPs.

-An older version can be downloaded at https://github.com/Kee-Wang/PES-Fitting-MSA.
-This new 2.0 version adds the function to include ab initio gradients in the fitting.

 The detailed theory is discussed in the references listed at the end.
 More information can be found in the Tutorial.txt file and at https://scholarblogs.emory.edu/bowman/msa.

 # Prerequisites
+For PIPs
-1. C++ and Fortran 90 compiler;
+1. C++  compiler;
 2. Python3 and Perl;
+For PIP fits
+3. Fortran 90
-3. LAPACK library.
+4. LAPACK library.

 # Credits
 Original MSA code: Zhen Xie